NCEAS/metadig-engine/docs/developer-guide.md

 - mvn install

 The metadig-engine deliverables are copied to the local Maven repository (i.e. ~/.m2/repository).
 This step makes the deliverables available to other packages that require them.
 For example, the [metadig-webapp](https://github.com/NCEAS/metadig-webapp) repository requires metadig-engine for builds and can obtain them from the local Mavin repository.
 The metadig-engine repo builds and published the metadig-postgres, metadig-worker, metadig-scorer and metadig-scheduler Docker image.
 (The metadig-webapp repository builds and published the metadig-controller Docker image).

+Note that the metadig-webapp has a GitHub action which will build, test, and build the Docker image automatically on pushes to develop, bugfix, and feature branches, in addition to tags.

 ## Environments supported by metadig-engine